jina-ai/jina/docs/how-to/gpu-executor.md

 If we run this with `python main.py`, we'll get the same output as before, except that now we'll also get the output from the Docker container.

-You may notice that every time we start the Executor, the transformer model gets downloaded again.
-To speed this up, we would want the encoder to load the model from a file which we have pre-downloaded to our disk.
+Every time we start the Executor, the Transformer model gets downloaded again.
+To speed this up, we want the encoder to load the model from a file which we have pre-downloaded to our disk.

-We can do this with Docker volumes - Jina will simply pass the argument to the Docker container.
-Here's how we modify the `main.py` to allow that
+We can do this with Docker volumes - Jina simply passes the argument to the Docker container.
+Here's how we modify `main.py`:

 ```python
 f = Flow().add(